 But to find where these people lived you need to follow the track from the beach car park along the north side of Calgary Bay.
 In the shallow valley of a stream flowing down to the shore below, you can still find the walls of up to 20 houses plus their associated barns.
 This is all that is left of the crofting township of Invea, whose story came to a halt in the early 1800s.
 Its 200 inhabitants were "cleared": invited to leave by their landlord so he could earn more from his land by grazing sheep on it.
 Departure was not optional, and on the north shore of the bay you can still see signs of the stone pier from which many of the residents of Invea left for a new and uncertain life in North America.

-Today the area immediately around the bay is largely uninhabited, with the exception of a couple of houses near its south east corner; the nearby informal camping ground much loved by motorhome users; and an odd construction using an upturned boat near the beach car park that might or might not be a residence.
+Today the area immediately around the bay is largely uninhabited, with the exception of a couple of houses near its south-east corner; the nearby informal camping ground much loved by motorhome users; and an odd construction using an upturned boat near the beach car park that serves as a kiosk selling refreshements in summer (and which we understand has had a significant makeover since we photographed it).